 The absence of a handle is my only complaint with RUFFWEAR, but for most French bulldogs, that’s a minor complaint, since their personalities are relatively easygoing.
 Durable construction and the ID pocket are highlights, earning this harness a spot on our best-of list.

-Embark Adventure Dog Harness
+Chai’s Choice Dog Harness

-If your dog is a serious adventurer, you’ll appreciate the durability of the harness and the reflective trim, which helps add an extra layer of safety should your exploits involve nighttime walks or runs.
+If your dog is a serious adventurer, you’ll appreciate the durability of the harness and the reflective trimming, which helps add an extra layer of safety should your exploits involve nighttime walks or runs.
 The design is simple, but up to six inches of adjustment between the two straps allow for a decent fit no matter how big your pup is.

-Gooby Comfort X Head-In Harness
+Gooby Comfort X Harness

 For smaller French bulldogs or puppies who are still growing, Gooby’s Comfort X harness is a gentle and comfortable option.
 Ideal for dogs under 30 pounds, the harness is a choke-free model which creates an X across your dog’s chest—missing their trachea and preventing chest pressure.

 Polyester mesh is super lightweight and breathable, and although the design isn’t as secure as other harness options, Gooby’s comfy harness works great for dogs who are obedient walkers.
 A single strap adjustment makes it simple to get on and off, and the D-ring on the back makes for secure leash attachments.